peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 :ref:`primers <custom_database_primers>`).
 In this context THAPBI PICT will look for and discard the left and right primers in isolation - neither has to be present.
-This is to cope with pre-trimmed entries, or cases like the *Oomycetes* markers where the published sequence typically start immediately after our left "primer" (recall ``GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` is actually the PCR primer ``GAAGGTGAAGTCGTAACAAGG`` plus the conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA``).
+This is to cope with pre-trimmed entries, or cases like the *Oomycetes* markers where some of the published sequences start immediately after our left primer (which is fine).
+Sadly often the start of our target region is missing.

 To disable this you can alternatively set the primers to empty strings, or use the similar ``thapbi_pict curated-import`` command which assumes